-The company delivered an underwriting surplus of €25.3m (2020: €8.3m), an increase of €17m on the previous year and €14.8m ahead of the budget of €10.5m.
-Despite this very positive result, it was a year dominated by the impact of COVID-19 in terms of both financial and operational challenges.
-Claims frequency trends were clearly influenced by the various phases of lockdown which impacted on social activity across all of Ireland.
+The company delivered an underwriting surplus of €33.1m (2021: €25.3m), an increase of €7.8m on the previous year and €26.9m ahead of the budget of €6.2m.
+In 2020 and 2021, claims frequency trends were clearly influenced by the various phases of lockdown which impacted on social activity across all of Ireland.
 Given IPB's somewhat unique risk profile, reduced social activity is invariably correlated to claims frequency, particularly in the Public Liability and Motor classes.
-Across all classes, claim frequency remained largely unchanged from 2020.
+Claims frequency for 2022 remains low by historical standards and it is likely this is, in part, being driven by the impact of the new Personal Injuries Guidelines ("PIGs").

 As stakeholders of the business, it is important that Members are protected by having a mutual insurer that delivers a positive underwriting result on a consistent basis.
 Our continued focus on targeted and appropriate pricing is one of the essential components influencing the financial performance.
 This prudent pricing of Member and non-member business has again delivered a positive underwriting performance this year.
-Gross written premiums ("GWP") for the year were €138.3m, down 4% on the previous year (2020: €144.1m).
-However, this reduction in GWP is almost entirely derived from premium rebate credits posted and accrued for our Members and other customers due to the fact that their operations have been significantly impacted by COVID-19 and the aligned reduction in societal and employment activities.
-In 2021, IPB have posted a total accrual of €21.9m (2020: €20.1m) in premium rebate credits relating to COVID-19.
+Gross written premiums ("GWP") for the year were €161m, up 16% on the previous year (2021: €138.3m).
+However, this increase in GWP is almost entirely derived from premium rebate credits posted and accrued for our Members and other customers of €21.9m in 2021 due to the fact that their operations have been significantly impacted by COVID-19 and the aligned reduction in societal and employment activities.

-Claims incurred net of reinsurance amounted to €62m (2020: €90.5m).
-Again, this fall in claims incurred is heavily distorted by the impact of COVID-19 but is also influenced by favourable reserve movements on existing claims and which primarily relate to prior underwriting years.
+Claims incurred net of reinsurance amounted to €70m (2021: €62m).
+Again, this increase in claims incurred is heavily distorted by the impact of COVID-19 on 2021 amounts.